AlanMcBee/w250b/ReadMe.md

             Cdph_ResourceInstance = 1
             Cdph_PfxCertificatePath = 'C:\path\to\your\certificate.pfx'
-            Cdph_PfxCertificatePassword = Get-Secret -Name 'PfxPW' # Do not use -AsPlainText DatabaseForMySql_AdministratorLoginPassword = Get-Secret -Name 'MySqlPW' # Do not use -AsPlainText ProjectRedcap_CommunityPassword = Get-Secret -Name 'REDCapPW' # Do not use -AsPlainText Smtp_UserPassword = Get-Secret -Name 'SmtpPW' # Do not use -AsPlainText
+            Cdph_PfxCertificatePassword = Get-Secret -Name 'PfxPW' # Do not use -AsPlainText Cdph_ClientIPAddress = '192.168.0.1' ` # See note above about this parameter
+            DatabaseForMySql_AdministratorLoginPassword = Get-Secret -Name 'MySqlPW' # Do not use -AsPlainText ProjectRedcap_CommunityPassword = Get-Secret -Name 'REDCapPW' # Do not use -AsPlainText Smtp_UserPassword = Get-Secret -Name 'SmtpPW' # Do not use -AsPlainText